Arts and education

 The following organisations and links will be useful to those interested in arts and education and working with young people.
-The Arts in Wiltshire blogsite hosts current information on resources, training and opportunities relating to arts and education and youth arts.
+The Arts in Wiltshire blog blog hosts current information on resources, training and opportunities relating to arts and education and Youth Arts.

 Arts Awards support young people who want to deepen their engagement with the arts, build creative and leadership skills, and to achieve a national qualification.

 Through Arts Award at Bronze, Silver and Gold levels, young people aged 11-25 can explore any of the art forms including performing arts, visual arts, literature, media and multimedia.
 The award builds confidence, helps young people to enjoy cultural activities, and prepares them for further education or employment.

 Wiltshire library service is an Arts Award Supporter and provides activities and resources to support young people on their award journey.